Skip to content

 def greeting2 = "Hello, ${name}!"

-You can use the substring method to extract part of a string.
+You can use the substring method to extract a portion of a string.

 groovy